 Members of ALA divisions must first be members of the American Library Association.
 A majority of ALA members belong to one or more division.
-To learn about the types of membership available, see ALA and Division Membership Information.
-To explore the division's sites and all they have to offer, use the left navigation.
+To learn about the types of membership available, see ALA Personal Membership (includes division and round table rates).
+To explore the division's sites and all they have to offer:

 - Assn. for Library Collections and Technical Services (ALCTS)

 - Assn. for Library Service to Children (ALSC)